Skip Breadcrumb Links

 at first, although month-to-month tenancies are also common.

-A person who lives in a rental apartment or house.
+A person or people that live in a rental apartment or house and are named on a lease.
 A tenant can also be called a lessee.

 Townhouse / Row House